jimishol/Pioneerspacesim_trading_economy/docs/economy_mod_preview/preview.md

 ## 1.1 Xylophis

-local system Missions served well till i get hyperdive 1.
+**local system** Missions served well till i get hyperdive 1.

-Local activities with Xylophis.
+**Local activities** with Xylophis.
 As soon as i started new game, I sold radar.
 Is it is not needed in trading.
-So, i start game with 644credits instead pf 100c
+So, i start game with 644credits instead pf 100c:wink:

 1. Package for 105c.
 2. Cargo local 4t for 200c and package for 105c.
 3. Cargo local for 100c.

-I get hyperdrive Equipment was autopilot and hyperdrive.
+**I get hyperdrive** Equipment was autopilot and hyperdrive.
 4t cargo for trading only 1available cabinet for taxi.

 1. Package for 590c.
 (I crashed twice on a ship that stands out of fuel at